4d/docs/website/translated_docs/es/FormObjects/properties_Subform.md

 ---
 ## Double-click on empty row

-Action to perform in case of a double-click on an empty line of a list subform.
+Acción a realizar en caso de doble clic en una línea vacía de un subformulario listado.
 The following options are available:
 - Do nothing: Ignores double-click.
 - Add Record: Creates a new record in the subform and changes to editing mode.
 The record will be created directly in the list if the [Enterable in List] property is enabled.
 Otherwise, it will be created in page mode, in the [detail form](detail-form) associated with the subform.